Botfuel/botfuel-dialog/GETTING_STARTED.md

 ## Add the travel Dialog

-Create an `travel-dialog.js` file in the `src/dialogs` directory.
+Create a `travel-dialog.js` file in the `src/dialogs` directory.
-Because it may need user input to reply, the age Dialog is a PromptDialog:
+Because it needs the name of the city to be provided by the user to reply, the travel Dialog is a PromptDialog:

 ```javascript
 const { PromptDialog } = require('@botfuel/bot-sdk2');